deepskies/DomainAdaptiveMVEforLensModeling/README.md

 │           │   └── Notebook(s) with different seeds required to run the MVE-UDA model.
 │           │
 │           └── ModelVizPaper.ipynb
-│               └── Notebook used to generate figures in figures/ from data in paper_models/ │
+│               └── Notebook used to generate figures in figures/ from data in paper_models/.
+│
 └── envs/
-    └── Conda environment specification files
+    └── Conda environment specification files.

 [ASCII formatting generated using ChatGPT]
 ```

-### Quickstart
+### Reproduction

-In order to reproduce results, you will first need to generate or download the datasets.
-To generate them, navigate to `src/sim/notebooks` and generate a source target dataset pair in the `src/data` directory.
-The config files to generate these datasets are specified in `src/sim/config` using `gen_sim.ipynb`.
-You will need to use the `deeplens` environment to do so.
-Alternatively, you can download the data from zenodo here: .
-Place the folders `mb_paper_source_final` and `mb_paper_target_final` into the `src/sim/data` directory and continue to the next step.

-Once that is generated, you can navigate to `src/training/MVEonly/MVE_noDA_RunA.ipynb` (or Run B, C, D, E) for MVE-only training and `src/training/MVEonly/MVE_RunA.ipynb` (or Run B, C, D, E) for MVE-UDA training.
-The path to the simulated data may require to be updated in the repository.
-You will need the `neural` environment to do so.
+#### Acquiring The Dataset

+* Option A: Generate the Dataset
+    * Navigate to `src/sim/notebooks/`.
+    * Generate a source/target data pair in the `src/data/` directory:
+        * Run `gen_sim.py` on `src/sim/config/source_config.yaml` and `target_config.yaml`.
+    * A source and target data folder should be present in `src/data/`.

+* Option B: Download the Dataset
+    * Zip files of the dataset are available at https://zenodo.org/records/13647416.
+    * The source and target data downloaded should be added to the `src/data/` directory.
+        * Place the folders `mb_paper_source_final` and `mb_paper_target_final` into the `src/data/` directory.

+#### Running Training

+* MVE-Only
+    * Navigate to `src/training/MVEonly/MVE_noDA_RunA.ipynb` (or Run B, C, D, E)
+    * Adjust filepaths to the dataset if necessary.
+    * Activate the `neural` conda environment.
+    * Run training by running the notebook.

+* MVE-UDA
+    * Follows an identical procedure to above, in `src/training/MVEUDA/`.

+#### Visualizing Paper Results

-To generate the results in the paper, the notebook `src/training/MVEUDA/ModelVizPaper.ipynb` was used.
-Final figure results in the paper are stored in `src/training/MVEUDA/figures/`.
-Saved PyTorch models of the runs are provided in `src/training/MVEUDA/paper_models/` and `src/training/MVEonly/paper_models/`.
-New runs by a user will be stored in the adjacent `models/` directories.
+* To generate the results in the paper use the notebook `src/training/MVEUDA/ModelVizPaper.ipynb`.
+    * Final figures from this notebook are stored in `src/training/MVEUDA/figures/`.
+    * Saved PyTorch models of the runs are provided in `src/training/MVE*/paper_models/`.
+    * New runs by a user will be stored in the adjacent `models/` directories.

 ### Citation